Reversible jump Markov chain Monte Carlo and multi-model samplers: Multi-model sampling: beyond reversible jump

 \subsection{Multi-model sequential Monte Carlo}

-The idea of running multiple samplers over a sequence of related distributions may also considered under a sequential Monte Carlo (SMC) framework \citep{moral+dj06}. \citet{jasra+dsh08} propose implementing $N$ separate SMC samplers, each targetting a different subset of model-space.
+The idea of running multiple samplers over a sequence of related distributions may also considered under a sequential Monte Carlo framework \citep{moral+dj06}.
+A na\"ive implementation proceeds by simply using an RJMCMC kernel in the mutation step, as explored in \citet{andrieu_sequential_1999}, but this can result in a highly variable posterior depending on the combination of prior and intermediate distributions used. \citet{jasra+dsh08} propose implementing $N$ separate SMC samplers, each targeting a different subset of model-space.
 At some stage the samplers are allowed to interact and are combined into a single sampler.
 This approach permits more accurate exploration of models with lower posterior model probabilities than would be possible under a single sampler.
 As with population MCMC methods, the benefits gained in implementing $N$ samplers must be weighed against the extra computational overheads.